Skip to Content

 1. Do wash your hand knit socks in cool water.

-2. Don’t wash your knit socks with a ton of agitation.
+2. Don’t wash your knit socks with too much agitation.

-Agitation, soap, and water is the way to felt wool, and unfortunately, I’ve managed to felt even superwash wool socks.
+I generally avoid washing socks in the machine if I can, though.
+Agitation, soap, and water is the way to felt wool, and if you add heat to the mix, you’ve got a recipe for ruined socks on your hands.
+Unfortunately, I’ve managed to felt even superwash wool socks.
 For me, it’s just not worth the risk.

 3. Do drip dry your knit socks.